 Many communities prioritize social services, but most social programs rely on government funding to function.
 Bureaucratic issues, budget cuts, and policy shifts can make it challenging to keep a social service in business.
 Emerging community needs, however, such as job retraining, or changes in government administrations that lead to changes in welfare structure can improve or reduce employment opportunities for social services workers.

-Despite these variables, opportunities for employment in social assistance are projected to be among the fastest growing in the coming decade.
+Despite these variables, opportunities for employment in social assistance are projected to be among the fastest growing in the coming years.
+Most immediately, social services workers are in high demand, working on the frontlines of the coronavirus pandemic.
+Whether remotely or in-person, social services workers are continuing to give preventative treatment and promoting services to people and their communities to ensure their well-being.
 Social services are expected to grow and adapt to new client bases, such as minorities seeking protection for their civil rights and immigrants navigating possible future immigration reform.

 - Adult Day Care Coordinators

 - Career and Employment Counselors and Technicians

 - Community Health Nurses

 - Geriatric Nurses

 - Geriatric Psychiatrists

 - Geriatric Social Workers

 - Grant Coordinators and Writers